kunal15/IT562_Goal-Diggers_DAIICT/Book_Recommender_code/readme.md

 ## Getting Started

 These instructions will get you a copy of the project and you can run it on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites